Elyx0/SmsLock/README.md

 You need as the sender to disable it in the communication setting to the stolen phone running this app.
 Messages App > The Contact >  Details > Use SMS & MMS.

+To be able to intercept RCS chat the app will request Notification Permission.
+To enable you might need to: https://stackoverflow.com/a/72217217

+## TODO

+- Configurable word
+- ON/OFF Toggle
+- Delay before another lock to prevent DDOS and give time to airplane if abused

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.